 Kurzweil 1000 is a software that uses a scanner to make printed materials accessible on the computer for individuals who have low vision or who are blind.
 Materials can be imported from other documents and the internet as well.
 Text scanned or imported from other sources can be converted to audio files to be listened to on mobile devices.

 OpenBook is another software that allows the user to convert printed documents or graphic-based text into an electronic text format to be read aloud on the computer.
-Documents are often scanned to be read.
-Other files can be imported to be read as well.
+A variety of file formats can be imported to be read as well.

 ZoomText is a screen magnification software that can magnify the computer screen at different levels to accommodate many degrees of vision loss.
 It can be used with many applications, including popular internet browsers.
 Text may be read aloud as well while magnified.
 The mouse pointer color and the screen contrast can be adjusted to meet different users’ needs.

-The Victor Reader Stream is a device that plays audio and electronic text files.
-It enables individuals to use audio books to navigate by units, chapters, pages, etc.
+The Victor Reader Stream is a device that plays audio and electronic textbooks and files.
+It enables individuals to use audio books to navigate by units, chapters, pages, etc. However, the audio books have to be designed to use these specific navigation features.

 The CCTV (Closed Circuit Television) is a desktop device used to increase the magnification of hard copy materials.
 This unit is designed to help students who are low vision.
 Our model allows the student to take pictures of printed materials which can then be read aloud.